hikopensource/DAVAR-Lab-OCR/demo/text_recognition/__base__/readme.md

 ## 3. Getting Started
 ### Preparation
-A quick start can directly use the lmdb-formatted dataset [data_lmdb_release.zip](http://) contains the full benchmarks for scene text recognition tasks as belows.
+A quick start is to use above lmdb-formatted datasets that contain the full benchmarks for scene text recognition tasks as belows.
 ```
 Data Type: LMDB